spruceid/spruceid.dev/src/pages/index.md

 EOF
 ```

+If this is your first Verifiable Credential, don't worry for now about the exact meaning or function of any specific property.

-Now you're ready to mint the thing by signing it with that private key, which has to be passed in two different ways: as a key, and as a "verification method" (a transformation of the key which we'll explain later).
+Now you're ready to sign it with the private key, which has to be passed in two different ways: as a key, and as a "verification method" (a transformation of the key which we'll explain later).

 ```sh
 verification_method=$(didkit key-to-verification-method -k issuer_key.jwk)